eXtremeDB/rt for Automotive Sensor Data Fusion

 Like conventional eXtremeDB, eXtremeDB/rt is an ACID compliant database system that provides services for the storage, retrieval and manipulation of data.
 The differences lay in the temporal requirements of the managed data, transaction scheduling policies and the timing constraints on transactions.

-Watch “Database System Requirements to Achieve Level 3+ Autonomous Driving” presented by McObject at the EETimes Advanced Automotive Tech Forum, or contact us to discuss your project if you need a database for advanced driver assistance systems.
+Watch “Database System Requirements to Achieve Level 3+ Autonomous Driving” presented by McObject at the EETimes Advanced Automotive Tech Forum, or contact us to discuss your project if you need a database for ADAS.

 Developers of a real-time database system need to architect the system in such a way that it can guarantee that a transaction will never go past its deadline.